 Our stomach collects gastric fluids around its edge to digest food.

 We saw some kind of fluid oozing (a viscous liquid) coming out from the trunk of the tree.

 A fluid is a substance that continually flows or deforms when we subject it to shear stress or external force.

 The fluid is one of the phases of matter and we consider fluids like liquids, gases, and plasmas.
 One of the scientific definitions of fluid is that these are substances with zero shear modulus, or, in simpler words, these substances cannot resist the shear force applied to them.

 To understand fluid information definition, let’s consider the below one-line statements:

 The term ‘fluid’ is more closely related to being a solid plasma; however, we consider it as liquid and gas.
 A fluid carries no shear modulus.
-Now, let’s types of fluid flow:
+Now, let’s understand the types of fluid flow:

 Steady or unsteady

 Viscous or non-viscous, and

 The flow of fluid can either be steady or unsteady, depending on the velocity of the fluid: